-- 5. Build a bird feeder for the school or for students to take home.
-There are many ways to make easy, healthy, animal-friendly bird feeders with common materials.
-Check out the Audubon Society's "Backyard Bird Feeders" for step-by-step instructions (www.audubon.org/news/make-birdfeeder-out-recycled-materials). - 6.
-Ask students to research the basic ecology and function of a rain forest.
-What are the two types of rain forests in the United States?
-In a map of the United States, have students draw where they are located.
-Compare in a Venn diagram the Pacific Northwest's temperate rain forests and Puerto Rico's tropical rain forests.
-For lesson plans, webinars, and educational resources on rain forests, check out FSNatureLive (www.fsnaturelive.org/) and America's Rain Forests: A Distance Learning Adventure (http://rainforests.pwnet.org/). - 7.
-Have students compare their community's biome with the Puerto Rican parrot's biome.
-Allow students to explore the Missouri Botanical Garden's "What's It Like Where You Live?" to learn about the biomes of the world and determine which type they live in (www.mbgnet.net/).
+- does that involve?
+For lesson plans, webinars, and educational resources on temperate and tropical rain forests, check out FSNatureLive and America's Rain Forests: A Distance Learning Adventure. - 7.
+Have students compare and contrast their community's biome with the Puerto Rican parrots' biome.
+Allow students to explore the Missouri Botanical Garden's "What's It Like Where You Live?" to learn about the biomes of the world.
 Students should investigate the species of their biome, what the climate is like, where in the world their biome is found, and how it compares to where the Puerto Rican parrots live.